AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/School of Calefaction/Fiery Infusion.md

 - Range: Touch
 - Duration: 1 minute

 You cause a creature to exude fire from their body, which can be concentrated while focusing on certain actions.
 Whenever the booned creature attacks or uses a brawl action for the boon's duration, they build up fiery charges around them.
 Attacks, brawl actions and spells generate 1 charge, although charge generation does not stack within the same action (i.e. an attack as a part of a spell's casting counts only once).
 As a quick action, they may release any amount of gathered charges against a creature within 10' of them as a spell attack using their auramancy modifier, dealing 1d8 per charge on a hit.
 The creature may hold up to 4 charges.

-**At Higher Levels:** The booned creature may hold an additional charge for each spell level above 4th.
+**At Higher Levels:**
+* (+1) The booned creature may hold an additional charge.